Department of the Environment and Heritage, 2006

 |Import and export HCFC||8|

-The Ozone Protection and Synthetic Greenhouse Gas Management Regulations permit the use of methyl bromide for quarantine and pre-shipment uses, other critical uses that have been approved by the Parties to the Montreal Protocol, and as a feedstock (i.e. an intermediate substance that is used to manufacture other chemicals).
-A permit to use methyl bromide as a feedstock is granted where the user demonstrates that it is a genuine feedstock use.
-Two such permits were issued in 2008-09.
+The Ozone Protection and Synthetic Greenhouse Gas Regulations 1995 permit the use of methyl bromide as a feedstock (a feedstock is an intermediate substance which is used to manufacture other chemicals).
+Three permits for this were issued in 2005–06.
 These permits are issued on a calendar year basis.

-Australia's imports of ozone depleting substances remain below the limits set through the Montreal Protocol.
-Bulk imports of ozone depleting gases into Australia during the 2008 calendar year, amounted to the equivalent of 128.8 ozone depleting potential (ODP) tonnes, a decrease from 2007.
-The import of ozone depleting substances for use as refrigerants, solvents and fire extinguishing agents, remained in line with the structured quota reduction system.
-In addition an estimated 15.56 ODP tonnes of ozone depleting refrigerants were incorporated in pre-charged equipment imported in 2008.
+Australia’s imports of ozone depleting substances remain below the limits set through the Montreal Protocol.
+Bulk imports of ozone depleting gases into Australia during the 2005 calendar year amounted to an equivalent of 233 ozone depleting potential (ODP) tonnes, a decrease of 64 ODP tonnes from 2004.
+The import of ozone depleting refrigerants, solvents and fire extinguishing agents remained in line with the structured quota reduction system.
+In addition, an estimated 67.01 ODP tonnes of ozone depleting refrigerants were incorporated in pre-charged equipment imported in 2005.

-Imports of bulk synthetic greenhouse gases into Australia during the 2008 calendar year totalled 6487 kilotonnes of carbon dioxide equivalent.
-Imports of synthetic greenhouse gases incorporated in pre-charged equipment increased to 3504 kilotonnes of carbon dioxide equivalent.
+Imports of bulk synthetic greenhouse gases into Australia during the 2005 calendar year were in the order of 1 733.2 kilotonnes of carbon dioxide equivalent, while synthetic greenhouse gases incorporated in pre-charged equipment were in the order of 3 808 kilotonnes of carbon dioxide equivalent.

 The Act provides for licence and exemption application fees to be levied.